What to do when everyone else seems to have a girl squad… but you don’t.

-So it was a Saturday afternoon.
+It was a Saturday afternoon a little while ago.
 I’d had dinner and a couple of drinks with my boyfriend the night before, and met my mum for lunch during the day.
-I came home on the Saturday afternoon, and went on Facebook to see one of my friends tagged in loads of pictures with her boyfriend and all his mates, who now seem to have become her mates.
+I came home on the Saturday afternoon, probably a little bit tipsy after a lunchtime tipple or two, and sat down on the couch for a social media scroll.
+I was in a perfectly good mood as I logged onto Facebook… but then my heart sank when I saw one of my friends tagged in loads of pictures with her boyfriend and all his mates, who now seem to have become her mates.
 Instantly, I was sad.
-Sad that she had this whole squad of friends that I didn’t have – and that they looked like they were all having an awesome time – and sad that I didn’t have the same.
+Sad that I wasn’t there.
+Sad that she had this whole girl squad of friends – and who they looked like they were all having an awesome time – and sad that I didn’t have the equivalent group of pals.

 I’m not a weirdo or anything.
 I’m pretty normal; I go to work, wash regularly, and do normal things like go to the gym and binge watch shows on Netflix.
 I also don’t have ZERO friends – I have a handful of really lovely ones.
 But y’know, geography.
-Specifically, most of them are in different cities, countries and continents.
+Specifically, most of my friends are in different cities, countries and continents.
+We’re spread out all over the place.
 But how had this happened?
 How has it got to the stage that I’d struggle to get a group of people to go to the pub with on a Friday?

 “It seems so much harder to build a friendship group when you move somewhere in your mid-twenties and everyone already has their friendz4life”